Driving the paved road to Somport Pass in the Pyrenees

-Puerto de Somport (Col du Somport) is an international high mountain pass at an elevation of 1.637m (5,370ft) above the sea level, nestled in the Pyrenees mountain range on the border of France and Spain.
+Puerto de Somport-Col du Somport is an international high mountain pass at an elevation of 1.637m (5,370ft) above the sea level, on the border of France and Spain.

-The pass links the province of Huesca, in northeastern Spain and the Pyrénées-Atlantiques department in south-western France.
-The road to the summit, also known as 'Port of Aspe or Port of Canfranc, is totally paved.
-It’s called N330a.
-The road is accessible all year round, except in adverse weather conditions.
-The border is situated on the summit of this pass.
+Set high in the Pyrenees mountain range, the pass links the province of Huesca, in northeastern Spain and the Pyrénées-Atlantiques department in south-western France.
+It is located between the valley of the Aragón river, on the Spanish side, and the valley of the Aspe river, on the French side.
+The border is situated at the summit.
 Its name comes from the Latin ''summus portus'', which means the highest port.
 It is the main pass in the central Pyrenees.